arvindhx/arvindhx.github.io/aboutme.md

 subtitle:
 ---

-If you're a game developer, looking to scout me for your team, send me an email!
+If you're a game developer, looking to scout me for your team, send me an email here: [p21arvindh@iima.ac.in](mailto:p21arvindh@iima.ac.in)

 If you're a game designer/game builder, looking to:
 - Get feedback on your prototype (or)